Salem's Seven: Fictional history

-Brutacus, Hydron, Reptilla, Thornn, and Vakume are later reanimated as Arnim Zola's proto-husks.
-They are all introduced and then promptly killed for humorous effect by Deadpool.
+Brutacus, Hydron, Reptilla, Thornn, and Vakume are reanimated as Arnim Zola's proto-husks, but are promptly killed for humorous effect by Deadpool.
 The members of Salem's Seven are later resurrected when the Scarlet Witch's mental breakdown and manipulation of magic restore them to life.
-The seven are taken in by Doctor Strange, who urges a new understanding between the Four and the Seven.
+The seven are taken in by Doctor Strange, who urges a new understanding between the Fantastic Four and the Seven.
 In The New Warriors, Salem's Seven become the resident protectors of New Salem, which has become a haven for all people "born of magic".

-Through the advice of a mysterious benefactor called Quiet Man, Wizard enlists Gazelle, Reptilla, and Vertigo to join his Frightful Four.
-They attack Mister Fantastic in Chicago until Scarlet Witch arrives to help him.

-During the "Hunted" storyline, Gazelle is among the animal-themed superhumans captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt, sponsored by Arcade.
-In the ensuing chaos, Gazelle is stabbed by a Hunter-Bot controlled by one of the participants.
+During the "Hunted" storyline, Gazelle is among the animal-themed superhumans who are captured and forced to participate in Kraven the Hunter's Great Hunt as targets.
+In the ensuing chaos, Gazelle is stabbed by a Hunter-Bot and seemingly killed.
+She is later revealed to have survived.

-Scratch later reunites with his "children" and takes them to the Dark Dimension, leading to a brief confrontation with the Fantastic Four.